 Fragmentary specifications, closed source

-In this case we can support it fully, fast, and direcly as a Gwyddion module, thus allowing the best integration while retaining software freedom.
-Or, even better, you can implement yourself with our help.
+In this case we can support it fully, fast, and directly as a Gwyddion module, thus allowing the best integration while retaining software freedom.
+Or, possibly even better, you can implement yourself with our help.

 If you know how to read a currently unsupported format, albeit not with all details or not very reliably, or have a reason to expect it is relatively easy to reverse-engineer, please contact us too.

-We will need sample data files, ideally accompanied with some information what they should look like when read correctly, to test the implementation (well, testing data files come useful in any case).
-As reverse-engineering of data formats for the sake of compatbility is legal in the civilized world, we can implement the data format directly as a Gwyddion module in this case too.
+We will need sample data files, accompanied with some information what they should look like when read correctly, to test the implementation.
+As reverse-engineering of data formats for the sake of compatibility is legal in the civilized world, we can implement the data format directly as a Gwyddion module in this case too.

-You have the data files, would like Gwyddion to support them, but know nothing particular about their format and have no idea how hard it may be to implement the support.
-Well, we can only find out that, if we try it.
-So most of the previous section applies here too, only it may eventually turn out to be too hard here.
+You have the data files, would like Gwyddion to open them, but know nothing particular about their format and have no idea how hard it may be to implement the support.
+Well, we can only find out that if we try it.
+So most of the previous section applies here too, only it may eventually turn out to be too hard here or require more effort on your side (e.g. to find or create sets of files with different properties).

 If you are a measuring equipment manufacturer who is the proprietor of format specifications, but want neither to publish them nor allow any Open Source implementation, Gwyddion can still support your format.

-Frankly speaking, this is not a posibility.
-If we are to reverse-engineer the format anyway, there is little motive to become legally “tainted” with some NDA (non-disclosure agreement) in addition.
+Frankly speaking, this is not a possibility.
+If we are to reverse-engineer the format anyway, there is little incentive to become legally ‘tainted’ with some non-disclosure agreement in addition.

-So this reduces to the Don't know, Open Source case, if anyone can send us sample data files.
+So this reduces to the Do not know, Open Source case if anyone can send us sample data files.